South Carolina Salesperson Pre-Licensing How To Get Your South Carolina Real Estate License

-The 60 hour Unit I Salesperson Pre-Licensing course must be taken prior to sitting for the South Carolina salesperson licensing exam.
-The 30 hour Unit II Advanced Real Estate Principles course, which can be taken after passing the licensing exam.
-The Unit II course must must be taken prior to applying for licensure and both courses must be completed prior to obtaining initial licensure.
+The 30-hour Unit II Advanced Real Estate Principles course can be taken after passing the licensing exam, but must be taken prior to applying for licensure.
+Both courses must be completed before obtaining initial licensure.

 If you hold a law degree or have received a degree from a university with a major course of study in real estate, or if you have a current license in another jurisdiction and are seeking licensure in South Carolina, please see the South Carolina real estate commission's website for the education and examination requirements in detail for your specific situation.